Cloud-NC-Engineering-Thailand/tidb-multi-kube-cluster/readme.md

     backupType: full
     br:
         cluster: tidbcluster1 <- same name in tidbcluster/tidbcluster1.yaml
-        clusterNamespace: hello-1 <- namespace that tidbcluster is allocate
+        clusterNamespace: hello-1 <- namespace that the tidbcluster is allocated
     from:
         host: "20.247.251.119" <- External IP of tidbcluster
         port: 4000
-        user: admin1 <- Name that you create in db
+        user: admin1 <- User that you created in db
         secretName: backup-tidb-secret
     s3:
         provider: aws <- Can be anything you prefer
         secretName: s3-secret
         endpoint: http://10.1.1.44:9000 <- minio IP
-        bucket: my-bucket <- Bucket that create in minio dashboard
+        bucket: my-bucket <- Bucket that created in the minio dashboard
         prefix: my-full-backup-folder

 <br><hr/>

-### Apply full backup to minio
+### Apply full backup to Minio
     kubectl apply -f backup/full-backup-s3.yaml
-    # if data is exist then you successful backup data with minio
+    # if data is existed, then you successful backup data with minio
 ![Alt text](./assets/backup-db.PNG)